Relevant IRB policies/procedures:

 An activity may qualify for minimal risk expedited review or be exempt from IRB review.
 Conditions of qualifications are detailed in the application materials.
 Final review status determination (i.e., Not Human Subjects, exempt, minimal risk or full) will be made by the IRB Chairperson and once established is subject to change.

-There are three IRBs at the FHCRC.
+There are four IRBs at the FHCRC.
 They review and approve research in accordance with Department of Health and Human Services (DHHS) regulations at 45 CFR 46.
 In addition, for studies involving products regulated by the FDA, the FHCRC IRBs comply with the requirements set forth in 21 CFR 50, 21 CFR 56, 21 CFR 312, and 21 CFR 812.

 Committee A, B, C, and D review any and all research submitted by FHCRC and the Fred Hutchinson/University of Washington Cancer Consortium.
 Any research project involving research participants, regardless of its source of funding, is reviewed by one of the IRBs.